 The following profiles showcase several popular undergraduate and graduate psychology programs at some of New Hampshire’s leading universities.

 The University of New Hampshire confers the Bachelor of Arts (BA) in Psychology to students who successfully complete the four-year undergraduate program.
 Students will take courses that focus on such topics as sensation and perception, cognitive psychology, behavior analysis, and visual perception.
 Psychology majors are encouraged to engage in research and share their findings with the academic community at the university’s annual Haselrud Conference.
-Students are encouraged to become active within the campus community by joining the Psychology Club and to gain real world experience by completing an internship.
-Study abroad opportunities are available in several countries – among them the United Kingdom, France, and Mexico – to interested psychology students.
+Students are encouraged to become active within the campus community by joining the Psychology Club and to gain real-world experience by completing an internship.
+Study abroad opportunities are available in several countries – among them the United Kingdom, France, and Mexico – for interested psychology students.

 Graduate students at Rivier University may pursue a Master of Science (MS) in Clinical Psychology or a Master of Science (MS) in Experimental Psychology.
 The clinical psychology program requires students to complete 42 credits, which includes 36 credits of core required courses and an additional six credits for an internship.
 Core courses encompass such topics as neuroscience, diversity, ethics in counseling and research, and psychopharmacology.
-Graduate students pursuing the experimental psychology program must complete 39 credits, 27 or which are core requirements and 12 credits are for the required thesis.
+Graduate students pursuing the experimental psychology program must complete 39 credits, 27 of which are core requirements and 12 of which are for the required thesis.
 Core courses cover applications of learning theory, writing for behavioral sciences, and current issues in cognitive psychology.

 Southern New Hampshire University

 Southern New Hampshire University features an online psychology graduate degree program leading to the Master of Science (MS) in Psychology with a specialization in child and development psychology or in industrial and organizational psychology.
-Each masters program requires 36 credits to fulfill degree requirements.
+Each master’s program requires 36 credits to fulfill degree requirements.
 Graduate students specializing in child and development psychology will undertake coursework in assessment, intervention, consultation, interpersonal interactions, and individual and cultural diversity.
 The industrial and organizational specialization focuses on behavior in the workplace.
 Both programs prepare students to continue to doctoral studies or to enter the field.
 All students will complete courses in research methods, theories of personality, advanced cognitive psychology, and social psychology.

 Schools with Psychology Degree Programs in New Hampshire